 Deer populations in the farmland-forest transition zone are highly productive due to excellent habitat and generally milder winters as compared to the forest zone.
 Historical harvests and modeled population trends suggested that Lottery designations were not sufficient to stabilize deer numbers in most transition zone DPAs as evidenced by few DPAs with Lottery recommendations.
-Of the 50 transition zone DPAs with goals, 3 were within 10% of goal, 0 were at least 10% below goal, and 38 were at least 10% above goal based on modeling or buck harvest trends.
-For the 2019 season designations, Lottery will be used for 3 of the DPAs, Hunter Choice for 7 DPAs, and Managed for 14 DPAs.
-In 18 DPAs, Intensive designations will be necessary to continue reducing deer densities toward goal level, 1 of which (DPA 343) have additional antlerless seasons.
-In the metro area (DPA 701) and the chronic wasting disease management zone (DPAs 645, 646, 647, 648, 649, and 655), Unlimited Antlerless opportunity will be available during the legal hunting seasons.
+We modeled 38 of the 51 transition zone DPAs.
+Of those 38 modeled DPAs, 17 were at goal, 2 were below goal, and 19 were above goal based on modeling or buck harvest trends.
+For the 2020 season designations, Lottery will be used for 2 of the DPAs, Hunter Choice for 8 DPAs with an additional antlerless season being available in DPA 344, and Managed for 8 DPAs.
+In 25 DPAs, Intensive designations will be necessary to continue reducing deer densities toward goal level, 6 of which have additional antlerless seasons.
+In the metro area (DPA 701) and the chronic wasting disease management zone (DPAs 605, 643, 645, 646, 647, 648, and 649), Unlimited Antlerless opportunity will be available during the legal hunting seasons.